 The relative earnings for high-school graduates have declined substantially over the last few decades, and, prior to the onset of the pandemic, job opportunities for less-skilled workers were becoming more limited.
-U.S. states have drastically reduced funding for higher education (Phelan, 2014).
-In response, between 2000 and 2010 enrollment in for-profit colleges1 (also known as proprietary schools) increased by 350 percent while enrollment in public higher education institutions rose by less than 30 percent (Snyder, de Brey, and Dillow, 2019).
-Since 2010, total enrollment has fallen by 42 percent in for-profit schools compared to 20 percent in public two-year schools.
+U.S. states have drastically reduced funding for higher education (Phelan 2014).
+In response, between 2000 and 2010 enrollment in for-profit colleges1 (also known as proprietary schools) increased by 350 percent while enrollment in public higher education institutions rose by less than 30 percent (Snyder, de Brey, and Dillow 2019).
+Since 2010, total enrollment has fallen by 42 percent in for-profit schools and 20 percent in public twoyear schools.

-At the same time, the U.S. government, along with several states, increased oversight of the for-profit school industry in response to "abusive practices," such as false promises to students of future earnings and employment opportunities (U.S. Department of Education, 2015).
-In the midst of this on-going controversy on the effectiveness of for-profit schools as well as the decline in funding for public schools, evidence on whether these schools improve labor-market outcomes and what type of school is more efficient at improving outcomes is critical for deciding the level of public support and oversight that for-profit schools and community colleges should face.
+At the same time, the U.S. government, along with several states, increased oversight of the for-profit school industry in response to "abusive practices," such as false promises to students of future earnings and employment opportunities (U.S. Department of Education 2015).
+Under the Obama administration, the Department of Education developed "Gainful Employment" regulations designed to deny federal loans to students attending for-profit schools whose graduates did not attain certain earnings or whose debt exceeded specified levels.
+The Trump administration rescinded these rules, but they were reinstituted under the Biden administration and became effective July 1, 2024.
+In the midst of this ongoing controversy on the effectiveness of for-profit schools as well as the decline in funding for public schools, evidence on whether these schools improve labor-market outcomes and what type of school is more efficient at improving outcomes is critical for deciding the level of public support and oversight